Static site generator pros and cons

 3. Independence from data storage and its crashes.

-First, static sites can perform without databases, representing only texts, graphics, and other files.
+First, static websites can perform without databases, representing only texts, graphics, and other files.
 Secondly, even the use of the database and its crash will not affect the performance of the site, because all the information for display will still be in text files.
 And the database is only a source from where the programmer takes data at the time of generation.

 4. High level of security